sylvesterkachi/private-tfc-repo/README.md

 permissions are granted to EventBridge to trigger the SNS Topics and the Lambda function to put events in the EventBridge.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing